God's love is, of course, beyond comparison but we humans

 returning to life.
 But, what of the dark

-days of that fearful trial living between the call to death and the gift
+day?
+The Sabbath of fearful trial living between the call to death and the gift

 of life?
 How long did Abraham walk alongside his son believing he was about to lose